MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 :::image type="content" source="media/real-time-tips.png" alt-text="Screenshot showing real-time sales tips in Microsoft Teams during a meeting.":::

-To view data sources used in getting brand and competitor information, select **(n) references** at the bottom-left of the card, and then select the links to see Bing search results or competitor in CRM system.
+To view data sources used in getting brand and competitor information, select **(n) references** at the bottom-left of the card, and then select the links to see Bing search results or competitor information in your CRM system.

 :::image type="content" source="media/real-time-tips-ref.png" alt-text="Screenshot showing references for real-time-tips.":::